starga2er777/PointCloudCompression/proposal_draft.md

 - I will develop a point cloud compression algorithm with optional precision support.
 The algorithm will include color attribute compression and utilize methods such as `DCM`, `predictive coding`, and `entropy coding` to improve compression rate.
 To address dynamic point clouds, a `double-buffered octree` structure can be employed to further improve compression rate.
 - The relevant functions in the algorithm adhere to the style of the `OpenCV` library and provide clear documentation explanations.
 - The algorithm will be evaluated based on compression rate, speed, and reconstruction quality. `Bits per point (bpp)` will be used as the evaluation metric for compression rate, while `Peak Signal-to-Noise Ratio (PSNR)` will be used as the evaluation metric for reconstruction quality.
 - Data set:http://graphics.stanford.edu/data/3Dscanrep/.
-Also, I will use the depth camera to capture real life point cloud data.
+Also, I will use the depth camera to capture real life point cloud data